5h4rrK/ctf/bi0sctf24/ReAL-File-System/writeup.md

 > Opcode for Renamed File : **`0x02 → 0x05 → 0x01 → 0x04 → 0x04`**

-Let's try to find it manually.

-The process involves assigning filenames with `tort` extensions, and we'll conduct a search for it within the log file.
+- Let's manually search for the required information.
+We'll begin by assigning filenames with the extension `tort` and then conduct a search within the log file.

-`0x04` : Redo Update with Root with timestamp (in new MLog File)

-We know the first opcode is at offset `0xb0`. let's try to parse it and look at it previous `MLog` to find the nammes.
+- Specifically, we'll focus on identifying the first operation code (opcode) located at offset `0xb0`.

+- After locating it, we'll parse the data and examine the previous MLog to find the corresponding filenames.

 ![alt text](assests/image-1.png)